agent-force/agent-force.github.io/cost-desiderata-agent-research.md

 ## C-WebShop

-Motivated by the cost desiderata and categories, we integrate several types of cost that agent benchmarks should take care of into the famous [WebShop](https://webshop-pnlp.github.io/) environment and construct C-WebShop.
+Motivated by the cost desiderata and categories, we integrate several types of cost that agent benchmarks should take care of into the famous [WebShop](https://webshop-pnlp.github.io/) environment ([Yao et al., 2022](https://arxiv.org/abs/2207.01206)) and construct C-WebShop.

 Try out C-WebShop at the live site [here](http://49.232.144.86:5000)!